 - Summer admission: April 15 for the summer session.

 All application materials must be received prior to evaluation.
 A complete application consists of the following:

 - Complete online application submitted to Graduate Studies along with KU's graduate application fee ($65 for domestic applicants and $85 for international applicants).

-- Submit official GRE or TOEFL scores.
+- Official GRE or TOEFL scores (KU code 6871).
 All domestic applicants must submit GRE scores.
 International applicants must submit TOEFL scores unless they have earned a degree within the United States.
 In this case, GRE scores must be submitted instead of TOEFL

-- Submit three letters of recommendation from individuals in a position to comment meaningfully on the applicant's potential for graduate work.
-Individuals writing letters will be sent an e-mail from College Net with instructions to fill out an evaluation form and attach a copy of their letter to that.
-These items will be uploaded to the student's account when complete.
+- Three (3) letters of recommendation from individuals in a position to comment meaningfully on the applicant's potential for graduate work.
+Individuals writing letters will be sent an e-mail from College Net with instructions to fill out an evaluation form.

-- Submit online a two to three page statement of purpose letter indicating the importance of your goals and academic interests and how these goals and interests relate to the sub-fields of Communication Studies upon which currently faculty focus.
+- Statement of purpose (2-3 pages) indicating the importance of your goals and academic interests and how they relate to the sub-fields of Communication Studies upon which currently faculty focus.
 If there are faculty members whose research/teaching you find particularly interesting, please list them at the conclusion of your statement.